Isthmian Games: Origin

 The Games were reputed to have originated as funeral games for Melicertes (also known as Palaemon), instituted by Sisyphus, legendary founder and king of Corinth, who discovered the dead body and buried it subsequently on the Isthmus.
 In Roman times, Melicertes was worshipped in the region.
 Another likely later myth held that Theseus, legendary king of Athens, expanded Melicertes' funeral games from a closed nightly rite into fully-fledged athletic-games event which was dedicated to Poseidon, open to all Greeks, and was at a suitable level of advancement and popularity to rival those in Olympia, which were founded by Heracles.
 Theseus arranged with the Corinthians for any Athenian visitors to the Isthmian games to be granted the privilege of front seats (prohedria, Ancient Greek προεδρία).
 Another version states that Kypselos, tyrant of Corinth in the 7th century BC, returned to the Games their old splendour.

 Organization

-The first Isthmian Games were held in 582 BC.
+According to Solinus, the Isthmian Games were constituted in the 49th Olympiad.
+The 49th Olympiad began in 584 BC.
+The Olympic Games took place in July/August; the Isthmian Games in April/May of the second year of the Olympiad.
+Therefore, the date 582 BC is accepted by historically-derived documents, for instance, Der neue Pauly (under Isthmia).
+However, Holt and Curta (2016) instead place the first Isthmian Games in 581 BC.

 The festival included athletic and musical competitions to honor the god Poseidon, and was held in the spring of the second and fourth years of each Olympiad at Poseidon's rural sanctuary on the Isthmus of Corinth, the small neck of land that connects the Peloponnesian peninsula with Central Greece.
 Since it was easy to reach both from land and sea, the Isthmia was a natural meeting place.

 This festival was open to all Greeks and the Isthmian games were especially popular with Athenians, though the Eleans boycotted them.
 The Isthmian games were used by many as a forum for political propaganda.

 These were stephanitic games (i.e., with a crown as prize) and at least until the 5th century BC (Pindar's time) the winners of the Isthmian games received a wreath of celery;